Fox's Peter Pan & the Pirates

-Fox's Peter Pan and the Pirates (known in international markets as 20th Century Fox's Peter Pan & the Pirates) is an American animated television series based on J.M.
+Fox's Peter Pan & the Pirates (known in international markets as 20th Century Fox's Peter Pan & the Pirates) is an American animated television series based on J.M.
 Barrie's Peter Pan that aired on Fox Kids from September 8, 1990, to September 10, 1991.
 65 episodes were produced.
 The show was one of Fox's first forays into programming for children.

 Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide.